DuncanUszkay1/meta/README.md

 ### Developer Experience

-The "Developer Experience" team works on projects such as tools, or anything that helps people be productive with AssemblyScript.
+The "Developer Experience" team works on projects such as tools, libraries, or anything that helps people be productive with AssemblyScript.

 #### Joshua Tenner